Carlos Zurita, Duke of Soria

-Carlos Emilio Juan Zurita y Delgado, Duke of Soria and Hernani (born 9 October 1943 in Antequera), is a Spanish physician and the husband of Infanta Margarita, Duchess of Soria.
+Carlos Emilio Juan Zurita y Delgado, Duke of Soria and Hernani (born 9 October 1943), is a Spanish physician and the husband of Infanta Margarita, Duchess of Soria.
 He is a brother-in-law of King Juan Carlos I and the uncle of the current Spanish king, Felipe VI.

 He was born to aristocrats Carlos Zurita y González-Vidalte and wife María del Carmen Delgado y Fernández de Santaella in Antequera, Málaga, Spain.

 The Duke of Soria is a retired medical doctor, as his father, and was a specialist in the respiratory and circulatory system.
 He studied at the medical faculty of the University of Seville, where he obtained a licentiate in medicine with accompanying award "Premio Extraordinario de Licenciatura" for extraordinary merit in 1967.
 He received his doctorate with a scholarship at the Spanish College in Bologna, Italy.
 In 1971, the duke gained the position of teacher service manager of the Spanish National College of the Thorax Illness.

 He married Infanta Margarita, on 12 October 1972 in Estoril at St. Anthony's Church.
 They have two children: